michaelrsweet/codedoc/DOCUMENTATION.md

 - Support for `::WIDTHxHEIGHT`, `::WIDTHx`, and `::xHEIGHT` in image (ALT) text to scale images to the specified size.

-- Support for the "c" and "cpp" languages for syntax highlighting in fenced code text.
+- Support for the "c", "cpp", "html", and "xml" languages for syntax highlighting in fenced code text.

 - Support for tables as used by the
   [Github Flavored Markdown Spec](https://github.github.com/gfm).